Diesel cars: do they still have mileage for drivers?

 And figures out today by the Society of Motor Manufacturers and Traders (SMMT) revealed diesel demand declined 17% in the year and by 31% between December 2016 and December 2017, contributing to the UK new car market declining for the first time in six years.

 There are a number of reasons why diesel cars are declining in popularity.
 Questions relating to their effect on the environment have come to the fore, which means motorists are rightly nervous about the future cost of driving diesel cars.

-Last year saw the VW emissions scandal come to light, the Transport for London daily Low Emission Zone in Greater London is now in operation and September saw the introduction of the ‘toughest ever’ EU-wide emissions testing system come into force.
+In 2016 we saw the VW emissions scandal come to light, the Transport for London daily Low Emission Zone in Greater London is now in operation and September saw the introduction of the ‘toughest ever’ EU-wide emissions testing system come into force.

 Further, a number of manufacturers, including BMW, Ford and Renault have also announced diesel car scrappage schemes on Euro 1-4 engines offering owners up to £6,000 for their old motors.

 All these separate schemes and plans are driving negative sentiment towards the diesel motor industry.